NU-CEM/Group_wiki/using_aims.md

 - For production runs, species files are generally "tight" settings and can be internally tightened with the tight tier-1 or tight-deafult and tight tier-2 options.
 - Unlike VASP, input keywords/species in the control.in are insentive to ordering from the geometry.in files.
 The k-grids by default are Gamma-centered.

 In the species_default folder of the aims repo, there are different kinds of basis sets one can choose.
 These need to be `cat` into the control.in file for every unique atom type.
 The standard practice for solid state DFT is the default settings/folder(s).
 There is a are species_default > default_2010 basis sets which are now an outdated version.
 However these basis sets still produced fantastic agreement with experiment and can still be used for comparison.
 From now on, I will use species_default > default_2020 which is what the developers also recommend.
 Inside species_default > default_2020 there are light (generally only for testing), tight (generally used for production runs), very_tight and other folders which to my knowledge I haven't seen in use so far.

+## Electronic band structure analysis

+1. Spin-orbit coupling: The keyword `include_spin_orbit non_self_consistent` must be included in the `control.in`.
+Aims prints both scalar-relativistic values and the spin-orbit-coupled values in band***.out files for each path segement.

 ## Phonopy with FHI-aims
 For finite displacement evaluation of the force constant matrix and other properties related to harmonic approximations, Phonopy with an aims interface can be used.
 Personally, I used to like the old integratability with one simple [phonopy-FHI-aims](https://th.fhi-berlin.mpg.de/sitesub/meetings/DFT-workshop-2016/uploads/Meeting/Tutorial_6_2016.pdf) script, but this script is now defunct.
 The new Phonopy version now has an [aims interface](https://phonopy.github.io/phonopy/interfaces.html) which is triggered by the `--aims` keyword.